tapaspal9/homepage/_posts/2025-12-19-rfe-asiacrypt.md

 The payoff is registered FE that is **expressive** (Turing-machine policies, quadratic functions), **access-controlled**, **compact**, and **simulation-secure** — all without a trusted key authority, and from standard pairing assumptions.

 <div class="rfe-callout" markdown="1">
 Want the full constructions, the compilers, and the security proofs?
 They're in the paper: [ia.cr/2025/2207](https://ia.cr/2025/2207).
+A concurrent work of ours at PKC {% cite pal2026registered %} achieves adaptive security for the one-slot variant of AWS with a more compact ciphertext.
 </div>